socomsystems/documentation/admin_manual/configuration_server/bruteforce_configuration.rst

 Brute force protection
 ======================

-Nextcloud has built-in protection against brute force attempts.
+cyfrSpaces has built-in protection against brute force attempts.
 This protects your system from attackers trying for example a lot of different passwords.

 Brute force protection is enabled by default on Nextcloud.